openreplay/documentation/content/plugins/vuex.md

 metaDescription: "VueX plugin for OpenReplay."
 ---

-This plugin allows you to capture `VueX` mutations/state and inspect them later on while replaying session recordings.
+This plugin allows you to capture `VueX` **and** `Pinia` mutations/state and inspect them later on while replaying session recordings.
 This is very useful for understanding and fixing issues.

 ## Installation
 ```bash